SamuelGee/UrlKeyPlugin/README.md

 ![image](https://github.com/user-attachments/assets/b5ab881d-34d2-47b2-a254-9506756a1274)

-Nice thing is that Keepass remembers your last-used Key Provider for each file.
+Keepass remembers your last-used Key Provider for each file.

 Now, when you've successfully installed the plugin and it works, you can set it up for yourself:
-1. Create New Account in Iowa server: https://iowa.root.sx/plugin
+1. Create New Account in Iowa server: https://iowa.zvolen.biz/plugin
 2. Create your new key(s)
 3. Edit UrlKeyProvider.cfg with Notepad in your "Documents" folder.